 Sanders, who labeled himself a Democratic Socialist, was really more like a Social Democrat.
-He supported positions that many Nordic countries have successfully taken, such as impliminting universal healthcare, making public college free, impliminting some sort of basic income, etc. He lost the Democratic nomination to Hillary Clinton.
+He supported positions that many Nordic countries have successfully taken, such as implementing universal healthcare, making public college free, and implementing some sort of basic income, etc. He lost the Democratic nomination to Hillary Clinton.

-He is doing better in 2020 primary, I don't think he should have lost the 2016 primary, Hillary was a awful neoliberal candidate that costed the Democrats a election for 4 years.
+He is doing better in the 2020 primary.
+I don't think he should have lost the 2016 primary.
+Hillary was an awful neoliberal candidate that cost the Democrats an election for 4 years.

 He's a bit of an oldie.

-Bobby Kennedy ran for president on a platform similar to his brother's.
-He wished to extend civil rights, win the war in Vietnam, oppose the spread of communism, etc. He was probably the most popular candidate at the time, and had the highest chance of victory.
-Unfortunately, he was assassinated before the race was over with.
+Bobby Kennedy ran for president with a platform similar to his brother's.
+He wished to extend civil rights, win the war in Vietnam, and oppose the spread of communism, among other things.
+He was probably the most popular candidate at the time and had the highest chance of victory.
+Unfortunately, he was assassinated before the race was over.
 Nixon ended up being the next president.

 This was really unfortunate.
-Got the same fate as his brother before he could even win.
+He met the same fate as his brother before he could even win.

-Shame, I say he was as good as JFK when it came to being a good person, he would've been great.
+It's a shame.
+I say he was as good as JFK when it came to being a good person.
+He would've been great.

-Would have been much better than Obama on every level.
-Ironically, his winning would probably have meant Hillary Clinton would be in the White House now, since there would not have been such a push-back against Democrats, and Liberals in particular.
+He would have been much better than Obama on every level.
+Ironically, his winning would probably have meant Hillary Clinton would be in the White House now, since there would not have been such a push-back against Democrats, and liberals in particular.

 What if he did though?

-If he won we could've avoided the Iraq War.
+If he had won, we could've avoided the Iraq War.

-Rockefeller ran as a Republican, but held some pretty liberal views for the time.
-This led to the term "Rockefeller Republican" which basically is another name for a moderate or liberal Republican.
-Rockefeller, along with Goldwater, constantly called out the religous nuts of the Republican party, and feared that the party was going too far to the right.
+Rockefeller ran as a Republican but held some pretty liberal views for the time.
+This led to the term "Rockefeller Republican," which basically is another name for a moderate or liberal Republican.
+Rockefeller, along with Goldwater, constantly called out the religious extremists of the Republican party and feared that the party was moving too far to the right.
 He lost the Republican primary to Goldwater in 1964, so history never got to witness a Rockefeller presidency.

 Brilliant, compassionate, beyond competent.
 She would have been amazing!